-- (1) Where as a result of repealed legislation, the demarcation of municipal boundaries or defunct processes it is necessary in the opinion of the Municipality for certain areas where land use rights are governed through a process, other than a land use scheme; the Municipality may for purposes of including such land use rights into a land use scheme, prepare an amendment scheme and incorporate it into the land use scheme. - (2) The provisions of sections 15 to 28 apply, with the necessary changes, to the review or amendment of an existing land use scheme.
+- (a) such replacement and consolidation shall not take away any land use rights granted in terms of an approved land use scheme, for purposes of implementation of the land use rights and may include a provision for consolidation of property for purposes of consolidating land use schemes; provided that if a consolidation is required, the Municipality only do so after consultation with the owner(s). - (b) after the Municipality has signed and certified a consolidation or replacement amendment scheme, it must publish it in the Provincial Gazette. - (2) Where as a result of a repealed legislation, the demarcation of municipal boundaries or defunct processes it is necessary for certain areas where land use rights are governed through a process, other than a land use scheme; the Municipality may for purposes of including such land use rights into a land use scheme prepare an amendment scheme and incorporate it into the land use scheme. - (3) The provisions of sections 20 to 28 apply, with the necessary changes, to the review or amendment of an existing land use scheme other than a rezoning or similar application relating to a property or properties or multiple portions thereof, which is dealt with as a land development application.